 Open a Bank Account

 Although most checking and savings account information is not part of your credit report, virtually all credit applications will ask if you have them.
 Opening these accounts and maintaining a healthy balance in each helps to establish you as a responsible, potentially credit-worthy individual.
 And while positive bank account information doesn’t show up on your credit report, negative information does.

 Most credit cards are unsecured, meaning you don’t have to offer any collateral to secure the line of credit.
 Secure credit cards, however, are linked directly to collateral available in your bank account.
 Your credit limit won’t exceed the available balance in your account.
 It’s a good way to start using credit responsibly, without the temptation to overspend that can happen with a high credit limit.

 The single most important thing you can do when establishing credit is to pay your bills on time.
 Every single one.
 No excpetions, no excuses.
 Even one late or missed payment can cause your score to drop and stay on your credit report for years.
 That’s why it’s important to ease into using credit and not take on more than you can afford.

 Get and Keep a Steady Job

 Your employment history is one of the many factors lenders take into account when deciding whether or not to lend you money.
-A record of steady employment with regular salary increases indicates a level of stability, not to mention the ability to pay back the money they lend you.
+A record of steady employment with regular salary increases indicates a level of stability, not to mention the ability to pay back the money creditors allow you to borrow.